JackieW001/Essenger/README.md

 If you are looking around in server.ml please ignore the red squigglies.
 We think the merlin file doesn't recognize the cohttp-lwt-unix package yet the program runs perfectly fine.

+## First Time Logging In
+Please only enter usernames and passwords that are all lowercase and don't contain spaces.